nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 Branch requires ARC, and we don’t intend to add `if` checks throughout the SDK to try to support pre-ARC.
 However, for **Unity 4.6** you can add flags to the project to compile the Branch files with ARC, which should work fine for you.
 Simply add `-fobjc-arc` to all Branch files.
 {% endprotip %}

+### Configure auto session management for Android

+Click button "Update Android Manifest" to automatically configure your manifest with the right intent filters.
+Additionally, from Branch Unity version 0.3.x, Branch SDK must to do early initialization to ensure deep link data is passed through.
+To do that you need to manually update your project to handle initialization and you have two choices:

+#### Option 1: Edit manifest to subclass BranchApp

+need to add into android mafest into tag "application" name of BranchApp class:

+{% highlight xml %}
+<application
+    android:name="io.branch.referral.BranchApp"
+>
+{% endhighlight %}

+The Branch Android library contains BranchApp class with the correct implementation to initialize the Branch session.
+For your info, OnCreate() will call method Branch.getAutoInstance() internally to init Branch SDK.

+#### Option 2: Use your own custom Android application class

+If you will use your own Android plugin with your own custom Android application class, you need to call the following in method OnCreate():

+{% highlight c# %}
+UnityPlayer.UnitySendMessage("Branch", "getAutoInstance", "");
+{% endhighlight %}

 {% endif %}
 <!--- /Unity -->